-- 2. English Translations: Documents in a language other than English must be accompanied by the original official English translation. - Evaluations: A NACES (National Association of Credential Evaluation 3.
-Services) accredited evaluator, including InCRED (International Credential Evaluations), must evaluate all transcripts from institutions outside the United States.
+- 2. English Translations: Documents in a language other than English must be accompanied by the original official English translation. - 3.
+Evaluations: A NACES (National Association of Credential Evaluation Services) accredited evaluator, including InCRED (International Credential Evaluations), must evaluate all transcripts from institutions outside the United States.
 The evaluation agency must indicate that the institution has accreditation equivalent to that of institutions recognized as accredited by the United States Department of Education.
 However, the Office of Graduate Admissions reserves the right to request an accredited evaluation of a transcript from an English-speaking institution during the admissions process if the accreditation of the institution is in doubt.
 International applicants can obtain information regarding accredited evaluators by contacting the Office of Graduate Admissions.
 International applicants must request that the evaluator provide the Admissions Committee with a course-by-course evaluation and a grade point average equivalent.
 Also, applicants must request that the evaluator send the original evaluation directly to the Office of Graduate Admissions at St. Thomas University. - 4.
-TOEFL/IELTS/PTE: International students educated in foreign institutions where the language of instruction is not English are required to submit the results of either the Test of English as a Foreign Language (TOEFL) the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
+TOEFL/IELTS/PTE/Duolingo: International students educated in foreign institutions where the language of instruction is not English are required to submit the results of either the Test of English as a Foreign Language (TOEFL) the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
 Applicants must demonstrate a TOEFL score of at least 213 on the computer-based test or 79 on the Internet-based test, an overall IELTS score of at least 6, or a PTE score of 50.
+A minimum Duolingo score of 100 is required for admission.

-Applicants transferring from US or non-US institutions where the language of instruction is English, who have demonstrated proficiency in the English language, are exempt from the TOEFL, IELTS, and PTE.
+Applicants transferring from US or non-US institutions where the language of instruction is English, who have demonstrated proficiency in the English language, are exempt from the TOEFL, IELTS, PTE, and Duolingo.

-Academically qualified applicants unable to take the TOEFL/IELTS/PTE or who have a TOEFL score below 213 on the computer-based test or below 79 on the Internet-based test, an IELTS score below 6, or a PTE score below 50 overall may be offered admission on the condition they must take the Level Of English Proficiency (LOEP) pretest to assess English skills.
+Academically qualified applicants unable to take the TOEFL/IELTS/PTE/Duolingo or who have a TOEFL score below 213 on the computer-based test or below 79 on the Internet-based test, an IELTS score below 6, a PTE score below 50, or a Duolingo score below a 100 may be offered admission on the condition they must take the Level Of English Proficiency (LOEP) pre-test to assess English skills.

 As a result, students may be required to pursue additional coursework in English, if their command of the English language is judged to be insufficient for graduate study.
-Depending upon the level of proficiency, as determined by the TOEFL, IELTS, PTE, or LOEP, international students may be allowed to take a limited number of courses in their degree program, while completing their English coursework.
+Depending upon the level of proficiency, as determined by the TOEFL, IELTS, PTE, Duolingo, or LOEP, international students may be allowed to take a limited number of courses in their degree program, while completing their English coursework.
 The Office of Graduate Admissions and Director of the Academic Enhancement Center will make this determination.